catamphetamine/react-styling/README.md

 `
 ```

 The example is self-explanatory.
-Notice the dot before the "current" class - this feature is optional (you don't need to use it at all), and it means that this style class is a "modifier" and all the default style (in this case, all the paddings, etc) will be included in this style class so that you don't need to do manual merging like style="extend({}, style.menu.item.link, style.menu.item.link.current)".
+Notice the dot before the "current" class - this feature is optional (you don't need to use it at all), and it means that this style class is a "modifier" and all the default style (in this case, all the paddings, etc) will be included in this style class so that you don't need to do manual merging like `style="extend({}, style.menu.item.link, style.menu.item.link.current)"`.

 The CSS text in the example above will be transformed to this JSON object